Note

 We can build the image with the following command:

-The size of the image actually increases a fair bit, 105MB up from 76MB in the previous iteration, but we will revisit this in Take Five.
+The size of the image actually increases a bit, 68MB up from 52MB in the previous iteration, but we will revisit this in Take Five.

 Take Four - Removing Developer Dependencies#

-Our pyproject.toml file lists all project dependencies, including development-only tools like black, isort, and autoflake.
+Our pyproject.toml file lists all project dependencies, including development-only tools like ty, ruff, and isort.
 If we include these in the build, they’ll end up in the final image and unnecessarily increase its size.

 We can rework our pyproject.toml file to take advantage of dependency groups so that we can exclude those modules when we build the image for production.
 I won’t cover how to set up dependency groups in this article, but here is what the updated pyproject.toml looks like: